Flameory/Font-awesome-template/README.md

     </html>
 ```
 ## Final comments
-And, remember that if you want to make a cool hover effect or something like that, that you use the color method ```css color:#fffff;
+And, remember that if you want to make a cool hover effect or something like that, that you use the color method ```html
+color:#fffff;